South Carolina Gamecocks women's basketball: Transition and the Arrival of a New Core (2017–2020)

 Wilson returned for her senior season in 2017–18 and delivered the best individual campaign in program history to that point, averaging 22.6 points, 11.8 rebounds, and 3.2 blocks per game.
 She won every major national player of the year award, including the Naismith, Wooden, and AP honors.
-South Carolina finished 29–7 and managed reached the Elite Eight in the NCAA tournament, but was eliminated by UConn in what would be Wilson’s final collegiate game.
+South Carolina finished 29–7 while winning and being the only team to win the SEC tournament for four straight years.
+The team managed to reach to the Elite Eight in the NCAA tournament, but was eliminated by UConn in what would be Wilson’s final collegiate game.

 Following Wilson’s graduation and the departure of multiple veterans, the Gamecocks experienced a brief regression in 2018–19.
 They finished 23–10, placed second in the SEC, and advanced to the Sweet Sixteen as a #4 seed in the NCAA tournament before a lopsided loss to eventual champion Baylor, 93–68.
 The season was largely viewed as a transitional period between the Wilson era and the team's current era of national dominance.

 The program’s next major leap came with the arrival of the nation’s top-ranked recruiting class in 2019.
 That class included freshman center Aliyah Boston, guards Zia Cooke and Brea Beal, forward Laeticia Amihere, and walk-on Olivia Thompson.
 Boston made an immediate impact, averaging 12.5 points, 9.4 rebounds, and 2.6 blocks per game as a freshman.
 She became the first player in NCAA history to record a triple-double in her debut and was named the national Freshman of the Year.

 The 2019–20 Gamecocks finished 32–1 and went undefeated in SEC play (16–0), winning both the conference and regular season titles.
 South Carolina entered the NCAA Tournament ranked No. 1 in the AP poll and riding a 26–game winning streak.
 However, the COVID-19 pandemic led to the cancellation of the tournament, denying the team a chance at a second national title.
 However, they were the consensus No. 1 team in the final rankings and hence were named "mythical national champions".